-Once you have a dough, shape it into a rectangle and wrap tightly in plastic wrap.
-You want to refrigerate the dough to make it a bit firmer, and let the orange zest infuse it.
+Once you have a dough, shape it into a rectangle and wrap it tightly in plastic wrap.
+You want to refrigerate the dough to make it a bit firmer and let the orange zest infuse it.

 After about two hours, it’s time to bake these little treats!
 Cut your dough into thin slices to make flat rectangles, transfer to a baking sheet, and bake!

 The result is crunchy, buttery, and perfectly crumbly cookies infused with a delicate orange flavor and loaded with dark chocolate chips.
 It’s a super delicious holiday treat that would also make a great gift!

 Let me know in the comments if you try this recipe!

 Enter your email below & we’ll send it straight to your inbox!
 Plus, you will receive new recipes every week!

 I’d like to receive more tips & recipes from Full of Plants.